 There are more than 25,000 documented species, including some 800 subspecies and around 110,000 registered hybrids of orchids.
-The orchid belongs to Orchidaceae species and is one of the largest families in the plant kingdom.
+The orchid belongs to the Orchidaceae species and is one of the largest families in the plant kingdom.

 On the other hand, the tiger orchid (Grammatophyllum speciosum) is the largest orchid flowering plant in the world.

-The orchids have very soothing fragrance from delicately sweet to sharp spice, musty to putrid.
-For example, the flowers of Encyclia fragrans produce strong honey-vanilla fragrance, whereas Paphiopedilum malipoense emits a strong raspberry smell.
+The orchids have a very soothing fragrance from delicately sweet to sharp spice, musty to putrid.
+For example, the flowers of Encyclia fragrans produce a strong honey-vanilla fragrance, whereas Paphiopedilum malipoense emits a strong raspberry smell.

 Which Orchid to Plant Based on Climate?

 Dendrobium orchid has over 1,000 species found in Asia from India to Papua New Guinea.
 You may also find its varieties in Australia and New Zealand.
-As the Dendrobium found in so many different places, it can be grown into many climatic zones.
+As Dendrobium is found in so many different places, it can be grown into many climatic zones.

-Many species of Dendrobium prefer tropical climate, but some species prefer intermediate, while others prefer colder climates.
+Many species of Dendrobium prefer tropical climates, but some species prefer intermediate, while others prefer colder climates.
 All Dendrobium orchid requires good direct sunlight.
 The Dendrobium flowers come in different shapes, sizes, and colors.